SamMorrow147/ClubhausAi/README.md

 ## 🧠 Chat Logging System

-The AI assistant now includes persistent chat logging using [Mem0 AI](https://docs.mem0.ai/).
+The AI assistant now includes persistent chat logging using a simple file-based system.
 This allows you to:

 - **Log all user messages** with metadata and timestamps
 - **Log all AI responses** for complete conversation tracking